Convergence of Natural Policy Gradient for a Family of Infinite-State Queueing MDPs: Proofs

-Now, we bound the time $\tau_\pi(s)$ for the system to hit the highest reward state $\sz$, starting from any state $s$ and under any policy $\pi$.
-Later, we will apply this bound when the initial state $s$ has high reward $r_{\max}(s)$ and for policies $\pi$ with high average reward $J_\pi(s)$.
-In doing so, we will make key use of \cref{ass:connected}, our assumption of uniform connectedness of states with high reward $r_{\max}(s)$.
+Now, we bound the time $\tau_\pi(s)$ for the system to hit the empty queue state $\sz$, or more generally the highest-reward state, starting from any state $s$ and under any policy $\pi$.
+Later, we will apply this bound when the initial state $s$ has high reward $r_{\max}(s)$ and for policies $\pi$ with high average reward $J_\pi$.
+In proving our bound, we make key use of \cref{ass:connected}, our assumption of uniform connectedness of states with high reward $r_{\max}(s)$, e.g. short queues.